 Radio Station Complex | Room 377

-The Radio Station complex is the home of KTXT-FM, Texas Tech's only student run broadcast entity.
-The complex feature five studios.
+The radio station complex features five studios.
 Two of the studios have glass windows facing into the adjacent hallway so that passersby can see the inner-workings of the radio station.
 The production rooms feature high quality audio equipment for recording, and special sound proofing to allow for studio quality production.
 The area is also wired for cable TV to monitor local and cable news stations, and there is interconnectivity between the complex and other areas of the building such as the News Central lab and the TV studio, allowing for “live” reports.

 Think Tank | Room 269A